ManuC-023/DataScienceEcosystem/README.md

 # DataScienceEcosystem
-### Jupiter Notebook for Coursera graded assigment for 'Tools for Data Science' Module
+### Jupiter Notebook for Coursera graded assigment from 'Tools for Data Science' Module